Carol Raye: Britain

 Raye also played lead roles in many musicals and television productions in her native Britain.
-Her theatre roles included Tough at the Top, Fun and Games, and The Merry Widow, Dear Miss Phoebe and The Ticket-of-Leave Man.
+Her theatre roles included Tough at the Top, Fun and Games and The Merry Widow, Dear Miss Phoebe and The Ticket-of-Leave Man.

-Work in Kenya
+Kenya

 Raye having remarried in 1951, and with her husband being offered by the British Government, the opportunity to run a 1000-acre farm in the overseas Kenya Colony, the family settled in Navaisha Town, in the West of Mombasa.
-Whilst in Kenya, two filmmakers offered Raye the lead role in their film No Rain in Timbura., which would be the first feature produced in that country.
+Whilst in Kenya, two filmmakers offered Raye the lead role in their film No Rain in Timbura, which would be the first feature produced in that country.
 She worked briefly as a producer/director and on-screen talent for the Kenya Broadcasting Corporation from 1961 to 1964, making her one of the first faces on British East African television.

-Career in Australia
+Australia

-Mavis and 96

-The family having emigrated to Australia in 1964, Raye was given a letter by introduction by the BBC, to the ABC Charles Moses, who in turn recommended her to the Seven Network CEO James Oswin at Sydney station ATN-7, where she took a position working as network assistant to the General Manager, it was here she devised the idea of creating a satirical television series, based on revue at the Phillip Street Theatre and the British TV series The Week That Was.
-Starting in November 1964, the network gave the green light for the now iconic The Mavis Bramston Show, in which Raye would also star as one of 3 originals along with Gordon Chater and Barry Creyton.

-Raye also produced the pilot episode and co-produced the series (with Michael Plant), until her departure from the programme in late 1965.
+After the family emigrated to Australia in 1964, Raye was introduced to the ABC's Charles Moses, who in turn recommended her to Seven Network CEO James Oswin at Sydney station ATN-7, where she took a job as network assistant to the General Manager.
+She devised the concept of a satirical television series, based on Phillip Street Theatre revues and British TV series The Week That Was.
+In November 1964, the network gave the green light for The Mavis Bramston Show, in which Raye starred as one of three originals, along with Gordon Chater and Barry Creyton.
+She also produced the pilot episode and co-produced the series (with Michael Plant), until her departure from the show in late 1965.
 She resumed work on the series for the 1967 and 1968 final seasons.

-Raye played the ongoing comedy role of much-married socialite and Baroness Amanda von Pappenburg, in the 1970s, the aunty of Don Finlayson (played by Joe Hasham) whom she visits from Heidelberg, Germany, in the top-rated soap opera Number 96.
-After two substantial stints with the series in the 1973–74 period, Amanda was permanently written out of the serial, but Raye remained with the serial, switching to the role of creative director for the show's producers.
-That busy role involved the casting of regular characters, along with reviewing the scripts and storylines.
+In the 1970s, Raye played the ongoing comedy role of much-married British socialite and baroness Amanda von Pappenburg, aunt of Don Finlayson (played by Joe Hasham) whom she visits from Heidelberg, Germany, in the top-rated soap opera Number 96.
+She also portrayed Amanda's lookalike, Claudine.
+The Duke of Bedford and his wife appeared as guests on the show.
+After two substantial stints with the series between 1973 and 1974, Amanda was permanently written out of the serial, but Raye remained on as creative director, casting regular characters, and reviewing scripts and storylines.

-With there having been a fictional Baroness character on the series, fittingly the real Duke of Bedford and his wife appeared as guests on the show.

-Other TV shows

-In 1976-77, Raye acted in the medical soap opera The Young Doctors, playing the guest role of Rosalie Parker.
-She acted in television and film roles through the 1990s, and into the 2000s, with appearances in SeaChange and in commercials.
+From 1976 to 1977, Raye appeared in the medical soap opera The Young Doctors, playing the guest role of Rosalie Parker.
+She also appeared in comedy series Up The Convicts with Frankie Howard and alongside Jack Thompson and Sam Neill in the 1979 film The Journalist.